fernandams/AsPIn-Moodle-Plugin/README.md

 # AsPIn - Moodle Plugin
-Moodle block plugin assistant for CS1 students.
+Moodle block plugin assistant for CS1 students called AsPIn (Introductory Programming Assistant - Assistente de Programação Introdutória).
 Developed by undergraduate students for the University of Brasília's course Computer Science Introduction (Introdução à Ciência da Computação - ICC).
 This repository contains the plugin's source code and additional material developed along with this plugin.

 ## How to install
 There's a bash file in this repository called `prepare-plugin`.
 Executing this file will generate a .zip file which can be uploaded to a Moodle instance: `bash prepare-plugin`.